Organogold chemistry: Gold catalyzed reactions

 Other reactions are the use of gold in C–H bond activation and aldol reactions.
 Gold also catalyses coupling reactions.

 Limitations

-While gold-catalyzed hydrofunctionalization of alkynes, allenes, and allylic alcohols occurs readily under comparatively mild conditions, unactivated alkene remain poor substrates in most cases, in large part due to the resistance of the intermediate alkylgold(I) complexes to protodeauration.
-The development of intermolecular gold-catalyzed transformations has also lagged behind the development of intramolecular ones.
+Gold is very rarely used in homogeneous catalysis, despite significant efforts.
+While gold-catalyzed hydrofunctionalization of alkynes, allenes, and allylic alcohols occurs readily mild conditions, unactivated alkenes remain poor substrates.
+One problem is the reluctance of alkylgold(I) complexes to undergo protodeauration.
+The development of intermolecular gold-catalyzed transformations has also lagged behind the development of intramolecular ones, which further limits substrate scope.